Home Majors Atmospheric Sciences and Meteorology

-Atmospheric Sciences and Meteorology Degree
+Atmospheric Sciences and Meteorology

 Students study weather systems, climate dynamics, atmospheric physics, and forecasting methods using advanced computer models and satellite data.
 Graduates typically pursue careers as meteorologists at weather services and TV stations, climate scientists, atmospheric researchers, and consultants for insurance, agriculture, and energy companies.
 Climate change has elevated the importance and demand for atmospheric scientists across government and private sectors.

-What Atmospheric Sciences and Meteorology Graduates Do
+What Atmospheric Sciences and Meteorology graduates do

 Your career will likely begin on the ground, not just in the clouds.
 You might start as a science technician, spending your days launching weather balloons, maintaining remote sensing equipment, and ensuring the data feeding into forecast models is accurate.
 Alternatively, you could work as a junior scientist, analyzing streams of satellite and radar data to help create forecasts for specific sectors like aviation or energy.